Traffic Safety and the Driver

-Traffic Safety and the Driver is a book authored by Leonard Evans.
+Traffic Safety and the Driver is a book authored by Leonard Evans and published in 1992.

 Reception

 While the data presented is in some regards dated, the concepts apply now as they did then.
 This book has been repeatedly referred to as a classic in the fields of traffic safety, vehicle safety, and crash prevention.
 It has been positively reviewed by most of the world's most influential technical journals in relevant fields.

 Traffic Safety and the Driver is now largely eclipsed by the author's more recent book Traffic Safety, which has received similarly enthusiastic reviews.

 Chapter headings

 The book was organized as follows: